paulloisel/Eulith_AI_Agent/Readme.md

 *Cleaning:*

-- Create a dictionary where the values are the unique operation (protocol and parameter combinaison) and the keys the completion code associated to it.
+- Create a dictionary where the values are the unique operation (protocol and parameters combinaisons) and the keys the completion code associated to it.
 Each completion should end with the token ' END'.
 - Import the excel file as a DataFrame.
 - Edit this DataFrame adding a second columns and filling it with the correct completion (from the dictionary)